kisstamasj/notes/notes/Frontend/Complete React Course/4-firebase.md

 // Import the functions you need from the SDKs you need import { initializeApp } from "firebase/app";
-import { getAuth, signInWithRedirect, signInWithPopup, GoogleAuthProvider } from 'firebase/auth'
+import { getAuth, signInWithRedirect, signInWithPopup, GoogleAuthProvider, createUserWithEmailAndPassword, signInWithEmailAndPassword } from 'firebase/auth' import { getFirestore, doc, getDoc, setDoc } from 'firebase/firestore'

 // Your web app's Firebase configuration const firebaseConfig = {